-Marcel Duchamp (FR.
-Marcel Duchamp 28 July 1887; Blainville-Crevon, France - October 2, 1968, Neuilly-sur-Seine, France) is a French-American artist, one of the brightest representatives of Dadaism and surrealism.
-Duchamp was the first Dadaists in the United States and has long lived in two countries.
-It is in the States he created his first ready-made.
-He was an enthusiastic chess player and repeatedly completely stopped making art to devote himself to chess.
-Despite the fact that his works can be counted on one hand, Duchamp is considered one of the most influential artists of the twentieth century.
+Marcel Duchamp (fr Marcel Duchamp, July 28, 1887; Blainville-Crevaux, France - October 2, 1968, Neuilly-sur-Seine, France) - French-American artist, one of the brightest representatives of Dadaism and surrealism.
+Duchamp became the first Dadaist in the United States and for a long time lived in two countries.
+It was in the States that he created his first ready-made.
+He was an enthusiastic chess player and repeatedly completely stopped practicing art in order to devote himself to chess.
+Despite the fact that his work can be counted on the fingers, Duchamp is considered one of the most influential artists of the twentieth century.

-Features of the artist Marcel Duchamp: in the early years, he studied traditional painting, however, in modern styles.
-Duchamp was primarily interested in Fauvism and cubism.
-However, shortly after moving to the U.S. he presented a work that changed the course of art history — a porcelain urinal signed with the name of a nonexistent person.
-Ready-mades Duchamp (ready-made objects that are moved by the will of the artist from the world of ordinary things in the world of artistic images) were often subjected to minimum interference on his part, but mysteriously turned into works of art.
+Features of the artist Marcel Duchamp: in the early years he was engaged in traditional painting, but in modern styles.
+Duchamp was primarily interested in Fauvism and Cubism.
+However, shortly after moving to the United States, he presented to the public a work that changed the course of the history of art - a porcelain urinal, signed in the name of a non-existent person.
+Red-maids of Duchamp (ready-made objects, moved by the artist’s will from the world of ordinary things to the world of artistic images) were most often subjected to minimal interference from his side, but mysteriously turned into works of art.

-Greatest love Marcel Duchamp was not art.
+The greatest love of Marcel Duchamp was not art.
 It was chess.
-He was able for many years to abandon creative work, spending all his free time at the chess Board, and then suddenly appeared with another shocking work of art.
-Giving the audience the desired effect, Duchamp with peace of mind again hiding in the shadows.
-Mathematical mind and amazing luck allowed the artist to make a rare but fine tuned to be at the hearing and to live happily.
-Duchamp very few have earned with your own works, for the most part living by generous patrons.
-He would spend a dozen years creating a single art-object.
-He avoided contact with the press and not chasing cheap popularity.
-His whole life was like one big game of chess, which he held with brilliance and, of course, won.
+He could throw creative work for many years, spending all his free time at the chessboard, and then suddenly appeared with another shocking piece.
+Having the public effect due, Duchamp with peace of mind again hid in the shadows.
+Mathematical mentality and amazing luck allowed the artist to make rare, but precisely calibrated moves to stay on the ear and at the same time to live in his pleasure.
+Duchamp earned very little through his own work, mostly living at the expense of generous patrons.
+He could spend a dozen years to create a single art object.
+He avoided contact with the press and did not chase cheap popularity.
+His whole life was like one big chess game, which he spent brilliantly and, of course, won.

-Marcel Duchamp was not too much of a chance to go in your life some other way.
-His maternal grandfather was a painter and printmaker, many of which were surrounded by Marseille’s literally from birth.
-The boy's mother was an artist-lover depicting mostly rural landscapes.
-Senior Duchamp brothers, Jacques and Raymond, and sister Suzanne also chose a creative path and Marcel had no choice but to follow the family tradition.
-Interestingly, at an early age the boy in addition to art showed a remarkable mathematical talent, he even won several prizes in both fields.
-However, Marcel did his first unexpected move, decided nothing to choose.
-He continued to paint, and a mathematical genius transformed into a love of chess.
+Marcel Duchamp didn’t have many chances to take a different path in life.
+His maternal grandfather was an artist and engraver, whose numerous works surrounded Marcel from birth.
+The boy's mother was an amateur artist, depicting mostly rural landscapes.
+The older brothers Duchamp, Jacques and Reymond, and the younger sister Suzanne also chose the creative path, and Marcel had no choice but to follow the family tradition.
+Interestingly, at an early age, in addition to his artistic ability, the boy also displayed a remarkable mathematical talent; he even won several prizes in both these areas.
+However, Marcel made the first unexpected move in his life, deciding not to choose anything.
+He continued painting and transformed his mathematical gift into a love for chess.

-The first teacher of painting was trying to protect Marcel and all his players from the "corrupting influence" of impressionism, post-impressionism and other avant-garde movements in painting.
-However, a Typical miraculously managed to miss these teachings on deaf ears.
-In fact, his real teacher was his brother Jacques Villon, who himself was in search of individual style and supported this desire of Marseille.
-At the age of 14 years, Duchamp creates a lot of drawings, watercolors and impressionistic oil paintings of landscapes and portraits of his sister Susanna.
+The first teacher of painting tried to protect Marseille and all his charges from the "pernicious influence" of impressionism, post-impressionism and other avant-garde movements in painting.
+However, Duchamp surprisingly managed to skip these instructions past the ears.
+In fact, his real teacher was brother Jacques Villon, who himself was in search of an individual style and supported Marcel's similar desire.
+Already at the age of 14, Duchamp created many drawings, watercolors, and impressionistic oil paintings with landscapes and portraits of his sister, Susanna.

-In the early 1900s Marcel followed older brothers went to Paris.
-But in the famous académie Julian he studied for only one year.
-Said Duchamp a lot more time spent at playing pool than studying.
-Then he begins to earn a living as a cartoonist.
-Most of his former works was built not only on the visual jokes, but the play on words.
-This technique Duchamp will use in the future, when will begin to create ready-mades.
+In the early 1900s, Marseille, following his older brothers, went to Paris.
+But in the famous Academy of Julian, he studied for a year.
+They said that Duchamp spent much more time playing billiards than studying.
+After that, he begins to make a living as a cartoonist.
+Most of his then works were built not only on visual jokes, but also on the play on words.
+Duchamp will use this technique in the future, when he begins to create ready-made ones.

-Paris of the early twentieth century was for Duchamp the perfect place.
-The artistic life here is not for a moment froze in place, she almost every day gave birth to something new.
-A new generation of artists constantly tested the boundaries of art, transforming it into new forms.
-Here Marcel became acquainted with the Cubists and Dadaists future, started a friendship with the poet and art critic Guillaume Apollinaire (who brutally defeated early works by Duchamp, calling them “ugly naked”) and avant-garde artist Francis Picabia.
+Paris of the early twentieth century was an ideal place for Duchamp.
+The artistic life here never for a second stopped in its place, it almost every day gave birth to something new.
+A new generation of artists constantly tested the strength of the borders of art, transforming it into previously unknown forms.
+Here Marcel met Cubists and future Dadaists, made friends with the poet and art critic Guillaume Apollinaire (who brutally defeated Duchamp’s early works, calling them “ugly naked”) and avant-garde artist Francis Picabia.

-After the war, Duchamp all subsequent years will periodically live in new York, then in Paris.
-According to one legend, during the Second world war he even pretended to be a cheesemonger, in order to take out materials from occupied France, and never aroused suspicion.
+After the end of the war, Duchamp will live from time to time in New York, then in Paris.
+According to one of the legends, during the Second World War he even pretended to be a cheese merchant in order to freely export creative materials from occupied France, and never aroused suspicion.

-The last 25 years of his life Duchamp spent away from the art world.
-At least he managed all believe.
-In fact, between 1946 and 1966, the years he was secretly working on another large-scale work, which, according to his will, shown to the public only after the artist’s death.
-A piece called "This” is represented in the Philadelphia Museum of art, it never left and will never leave its walls.
-The fact that “This” is a heavy door embedded in the wall, behind which hides a diorama of a naked woman lying on the grass, kerosene lamp and waterfall (1, 2).
-To see the work can only one viewer at a time, but he’ll have to put yourself in the very uncomfortable position of voyeur, peeping through the keyhole.
-It is logical that during the life of Duchamp did not comment on this secret work.
-We can say that it was his last joke, the last riddle, the exact answer to which will never be found.
+The last 25 years of his life Duchamp spent away from the world of art.
+At least he managed to convince everyone of this.
+In fact, between 1946 and 1966, he secretly worked on another large-scale work, which, according to his will, was shown to the public only after the artist’s death.
+The work entitled “This” is presented at the Philadelphia Museum of Art, it has never left and will not leave its walls.
+The fact is that “This” is a massive door embedded in a wall, behind which is a diorama with a naked woman lying on the grass, a kerosene lamp and a waterfall (1, 2).
+Only one spectator at a time can see the work, but for that he will have to put himself in a very uncomfortable position as a voyeur peeping through a keyhole.
+It is logical that during his life Duchamp did not comment on this secret work.
+We can say that it was his last joke, the last mystery, the exact answer to which will never be found.

-Personal life of Marcel Duchamp has always been a mystery.
-He actually rarely talked to journalists, and even when it was down to the interview, I could endlessly talk about art and chess, but categorically refused to speak about himself personally.
-For a long time was only known that the artist was married twice.
-But one day his first wife was Lydia Sarazen Levassor produced a memoir, in which he told all the details of their short marriage.
+The personal life of Marcel Duchamp has always been a secret behind seven seals.
+He rarely spoke to journalists at all, and even when he condescended to an interview, he could talk endlessly about art and chess, but he categorically refused to talk about himself personally.
+For a long time it was only known that the artist was married twice.
+But one day his first spouse Lydia Sarazen-Levassor released memoirs in which she told all the details of their short life together.

-When they met, Lydia’s just turned 24, and Marseille was soon to hit 40.
-They staged a close friend of Duchamp, Francis Picabia and his then girlfriend, a pretty influential figure in the Dadaist movement, Germaine Everling.
-Lydia, is very far from the world of art, intrigued by the fact that a middle-aged man who wants to settle down and start a family, cannot find a wife on their own and enlists the help of friends.
+When they met, Lydia was barely 24, and Marcel was soon to hit 40.
+They were met by a close friend of Duchamp Francis Picabia and his then beloved, rather powerful figure in the Dadaist movement Germain Everling.
+Lydia, very far from the world of art, was intrigued by the fact that a middle-aged man who wants to settle down and have a family cannot find a wife on her own and uses the help of friends.

-It was a whirlwind romance.
-Lydia and Marcel met in March, 1927, and in early June got married.
-Shortly after the wedding, Duchamp rented an apartment that was supposed was supposed to be their family nest, but the very next day after moving was that the artist was configured on the guest marriage.
-He preferred to spend time in my Studio and playing chess with friends, only occasionally visiting his wife.
-He proceeded to tell Lydia that the family bond is a fiction, and "a relic of the middle Ages."
-Romantic love, according to him, also did not exist, and sex had no more importance than a dinner for two.
-Duchamp stated that he would not mind if she got herself a lover, because "a little experience she could do".
+The novel developed rapidly.
+Lydia and Marseille met in March 1927, and were married in early June.
+Shortly after the wedding, Duchamp rented an apartment, which was supposed to be their family nest, but literally the next day after the move, it turned out that the artist was set up for a guest marriage.
+He preferred to spend time in his studio and playing chess with friends, only occasionally visiting his wife.
+He constantly told Lydia that family ties are a fiction and "relic of the Middle Ages."
+Romantic love, he said, did not exist either, and sex was no more important than dinner for two.
+Duchamp said that he would not mind if she had gotten herself a lover, because "a little experience would not hurt her."
 This strange marriage lasted only six months.
-And even then, evil tongues claimed that Marcel married Lydia by pure calculation, because she was the daughter of a major automotive tycoon.
+Even then, evil tongues asserted that Marseille married Lydia by pure calculation, since she was the daughter of a large automobile magnate.

-By the way, there is a legend that Lydia is so jealous of the artist to the game of chess that was once glued all his chess pieces to the Board.
+By the way, there is a legend, according to which Lydia was so jealous of the artist for playing chess, that once she glued all his chess pieces to the board.

-Duchamp’s second wife, alexina (Teeny) Sattler, memoirs wrote, therefore, about their life together is practically nothing known.
-Her first husband was an art dealer Pierre Matisse, the youngest son of the artist Henri Matisse.
-With alexina Duchamp met in new York, they were married in January 1954 and were together until his death.
-Together the couple shuttled between new York and Paris, sometimes spending the summer in Spain.
-And besides the love of art unites them more and passion for chess.
+The second wife of Duchamp, Aleksina (Tini) Sattler, did not write memoirs, so practically nothing is known about their life together.
+Her first husband was art dealer Pierre Matisse, the youngest son of the artist Henri Matisse.
+She met Aleksina Duchamp in New York, they got married in January 1954 and were together until the artist’s death.
+Spouses together cruised between New York and Paris, sometimes spending the summer in Spain.
+And besides the love of art, they were also united by their passion for chess.